neoforged/.github/primers/1.21.5/index.md

     pass.bindSampler("Sampler0", RenderSystem.getShaderTexture(0));

     // Then, draw everything to the screen
-    // Basically, this just contains a single quad for this example
+    // In this example, the buffer just contains a single quad
     // For those unaware, the vertex count is 6 as a quad is made up of 2 triangles, so 2 vertices overlap pass.drawIndexed(0, 6);
 }